Get-Your/Get-Your/README.md

         -- Alter the default privileges for each lesser role on schemas created by <admin_user>
         ALTER DEFAULT PRIVILEGES FOR ROLE <admin_user> GRANT USAGE ON SCHEMAS TO base_role;
         ALTER DEFAULT PRIVILEGES FOR ROLE <admin_user> GRANT CREATE ON SCHEMAS TO privileged_role;
-        ALTER DEFAULT PRIVILEGES FOR ROLE <admin_user> IN SCHEMA public GRANT SELECT ON TABLES TO analytics_role;
+        ALTER DEFAULT PRIVILEGES FOR ROLE <admin_user> IN SCHEMA reporting GRANT SELECT ON TABLES TO analytics_role;

         -- Alter the default privileges for each lesser role on tables and sequences created by <privileged_user>
         ALTER DEFAULT PRIVILEGES FOR ROLE <privileged_user> GRANT SELECT, INSERT, UPDATE, DELETE ON TABLES TO base_role;
         ALTER DEFAULT PRIVILEGES FOR ROLE <privileged_user> GRANT ALL ON SEQUENCES TO base_role;
-        ALTER DEFAULT PRIVILEGES FOR ROLE <privileged_user> IN SCHEMA public GRANT SELECT ON TABLES TO analytics_role;
+        ALTER DEFAULT PRIVILEGES FOR ROLE <privileged_user> IN SCHEMA reporting GRANT SELECT ON TABLES TO analytics_role;

 #### Configure Other Databases
 This section should be used for all other databases on the same server (such as the 'analytics' database used for logging).
 It relies on the roles that were created in the [previous section](#configure-the-primary-database).